bgerber123/multi.state.diel.occupancy.model/README.md

 ---

-**This repository includes 6 subfolders: Chicago coyote, Data Processing, JAGS, Makira Fosa2, RNP Fosa, and Simulation Files**
+**This repository includes 6 subfolders: Chicago coyote, Data Processing, JAGS, Makira Fosa2, RNP Fosa, and Simulation Files.**
 1) The **Chicago coyote** folder includes data, R scripts, and plots specific to case study on coyotes that uses the dynamic MSDOM.
 2) The **Data Procesing** folder includes R scripts and example data on how to prepare data for the MSDOM.
 3) The **JAGS** folder includes JAGS models for the static and dynamic MSDOM, including the full, reduced, and null parameterizations.